travis-ci/docs-travis-ci-com/user/insights/weighting-probes.md

 |  **Maintenance** |     0.75     |      0       |       0      |

-> Probes with 0 as a weighting, don't get counted on the weight average percentage.
+> Probes weighted with 0 don't get counted in the average weight percentage.

-We generally try to avoid "double counting" on probe weightings (i.e. one could argue that security patching also has an impact on delivery and/or cost, but it is primarily a security issue) unless the issue is so severe that it warrants doing so to raise it to the top of our list.
-Likewise, when the impact is spread evenly across sub-categories, we try to just split the weight evenly between them.
+When weighting a probe, to avoid “double counting”, the category that is most relevant is generally taken into account (i.e. one could suggest that security patching also has an impact on delivery and/or cost, but it is primarily a security issue).
+Some exceptions occur when the issues are severe.

+When the probe weighting also includes sub-categories, Travis Insights tries to distribute the weighting evenly.

 As a rule of thumb, a highly impactful probe will have a total score total of 2.5+.
 A probe of average importance will be weighted in the 1.5 - 2.5 range.
 A probe of low importance will range between 0.5 - 1.5 in weighting.